 Oven Drying Tips

 - Test first.
-Test your oven's real temp (not what the dial says) with an oven thermometer.
-Then test again using the open door method described below, so that you know exactly where the temperature stands in your oven.
-This will help make better decisions on how you proceed.
+Test your oven’s accurate temp (not what the dial says) with an oven thermometer.
+Then, test again using the open-door method described below to know exactly where the temperature stands in your oven.
+This will help you make better decisions on how you proceed.

 Safety Tip: PLEASE be mindful of small children or mobility-impaired individuals as this can be of great risk to them.

 - Preheat oven to the appropriate temperature (as low as you can possibly go)